TOPICS

 RobertsonGraphEmbeddings

 The Robertson graph is the unique (4,5)-cage graph, illustrated above in a number of embeddings.
 It has 19 vertices and 38 edges.
 It has girth 5, diameter 3, chromatic number 3, and is a quartic graph.
-The second of the embeddings above is due to Bondy and Murty (1976, p.
-237), while the third is a presumed minimal rectilinear crossing embedding (corresponding to rectilinear crossing number 17) due to Exoo.
+The third embedding above is due to Bondy and Murty (1976, p.
+237).

 The Robertson graph is implemented in the Wolfram Language as GraphData["RobertsonGraph"].